Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 19, 1932, Image 2

 A hundred times before you can squeeze

-out a Soggy tear.
+out a soggy tear.

-It ripples out, moreover to the
+It ripples out, moreover

 strings that will tug.